 Significant Variances Compared to the Previous Fiscal Year

-Compared to fiscal year 2013-14, departmental travel expenditures by public servants decreased by $23.43M, mainly due to ongoing efforts within the department to find economies wherever possible; such as utilizing alternate methods to face to face meetings (e.g. virtual presence), sending minimal delegations and reducing the number of meetings requiring travel.
+Compared to fiscal year 2014-15, departmental conference expenditures decreased by $151K.
+This decrease was mainly due to ongoing efforts within the department to find economies wherever possible; such as utilizing alternate methods to face to face meetings (e.g. virtual presence), sending minimal delegations, and reducing the number of meetings requiring travel.

 MINISTER AND MINISTER’S STAFF

-Compared to fiscal year 2013-14, departmental international travel expenditures by the Minister and Minister’s staff increased by $55K.
-The variance in international travel expenditures by the Minister and Minister’s staff between FY 2013/14 and 2014/15 stemmed from organizational changes related to the appointment and introduction of an Associate MND (and staff) to the department (a position which had been vacant during the previous year); the introduction of a new Minister of National Defence (and staff) in 2014/15 and an increase in requirements for international travel by MND to represent the Government of Canada in international military and diplomatic during the final quarter of 2014/15.
+Compared to fiscal year 2014-15, departmental international travel expenditures by the Minister and Minister’s staff increased by $159K for fiscal year 2015-16.
+Several factors influenced the variance in expenditures.
+Approximately 10% of the international travel costs are related to travel by previous Ministers offices.
+The remaining related to the introduction of a new Minister of National Defence (and staff) in 2015 and increased requirements for international travel by the MND to represent the Government of Canada for international military, government and diplomatic obligations.